dvcoders/15fa-intro-web/README.md

 --

-### To wrap it all up - What happens when you press search on google.com?
+### Conclusion - What happens when you press search on google.com?

 Some amazing people detailed and described **every single step** from pressing `Enter/Return ⏎` on your keyboard to the entire HTTP exchange when you **press search on google.com**.